hut6/dev-resources/hut6-style-guides.md

 Try not to nest more than 4 levels deep, if you're deeper than that, you're writing a crappy selector.

 Additionally, if a nested block is longer than 60 lines of SASS, it's probably getting too long too.
 The whole point of nesting is convenience and to assist in mental grouping.

-Compile Expanded with Line Mapping so dev tools can tell you exactly what file and on what line rules are coming from, even if it is an imported partial.
-In productions, files will be compressed anyway.